BrentDorsey/datastax-tickdb-full/README.md

 ## Data

-The data is generated from a stock tick generator which uses a csv file to create random values from AMEX, NYSE and NASDAQ.
+The data is generated from a stock ticker generator which uses a csv file to create random values from AMEX, NYSE and NASDAQ.

 ## Running the demo